defold/doc/docs/en/manuals/editor-scripts-ui.md

 ### Data presentation components

 The editor defines 4 data presentation components:
-- **`label`** — text label, intended to use for form inputs.
-Label comes in 2 variants: `editor.ui.LABEL_VARIANT.DEFAULT` (ordinary label) and `editor.ui.LABEL_VARIANT.OVERRIDDEN` (denotes that the accompanying input's value overriddes some other value)
+- **`label`** — text label, intended to be used with form inputs.
-- **`icon`** — currently, it can only be used for presenting a small set of predefined icons, but we intend to allow more icons in the future.
+- **`icon`** — an icon; currently, it can only be used for presenting a small set of predefined icons, but we intend to allow more icons in the future.
-- typography components:
 - **`heading`** — text element intended for presenting a heading line of text in e.g. a form or a dialog.
-Similarly to HTML's h1-h6 tags, heading has a `level` prop: integer from 1 to 6.
+The `editor.ui.HEADING_STYLE` enum defines various heading styles that include HTML's `H1`-`H6` heading, as well as editor-specific `DIALOG` and `FORM`.
 - **`paragraph`** — text element intended for presenting a paragraph of text.
 The main difference with `label` is that paragraph supports word wrapping: if the assigned bounds are too small horizontally, the text will wrap, and possibly will be shortened with `"..."` if it can't fit in the view.

-  Typography components define 4 variants in `editor.ui.TYPOGRAPHY_VARIANT` table: `DEFAULT` (ordinary text), `HINT` (greyed-out text with optional information), `WARNING` (orange warning text) and `ERROR` (red error text).

 ### Input components